How to Show Formula in Excel?

 Print Formulas using Show Formula Option

-Step 2: Now select the printable region data and press ALT + P + R + S. This would set up the print area.
+- Step 2: Select the printable region data and press the “ALT + P + R + S” shortcut keys.
+It would set up the print area.

-Step 3: Now press Ctrl + P. This will print all the formulas.
-Now you can go back and press Ctrl + ` to remove the visible formulas option and make the values visible.
+- Step 3: Now, press the “Ctrl + P” keys.
+It will print all the formulas.
+Now, you can return and press “Ctrl + `” to remove the visible formulas option and make the values visible.

 Hide Formulas in Excel

-Step 1: Select the formula cells.
+- Step 1: Select the formula cells.

-Step 3: Select the Protection tab and check the Hidden box.
+- Step 3: Select the “Protection” tab and check the “Hidden” box.

-Step 4: Now click on the Review tab and select Protect Sheet.
+- Step 4: Now, click on the “Review” tab and select “Protect Sheet.”

-Step 5: Type the password and protect the sheet.
+- Step 5: Type the password and protect the sheet.

 Things to Remember

-- Since Ctrl + ` is toggle option we can show formula and values after every alternative click.
+- Since “Ctrl + `” is a toggle option, we can show formulas and values after every alternative click.

-- If the format of the cell is TEXT then it may show the formula in excel rather than the values of the formula.
-Apply general formatting to show the values of the formula.
+- If the format of the cell is “TEXT,” then it may show the formula in Excel rather than the values of the formula.
+Apply “General” formatting to show the values of the formula.

 This article has been a guide to Show Formula in Excel.
 Here, we discuss how to show the formula in Excel and its shortcut, along with practical examples.
 You may learn more about Excel from the following articles: –